eX-Mech/mechthesis/cover-letter/README.md

 April, 2016

-This template creates cove letters and labls for the thesis distribution.
+This template creates cover letters and labels for the thesis distribution.
 It is based on the `mailing` package.

 This is just a STARTING POINT: you can use it or not, like it or not, edit it